firezone/firezone/docs/docs/user-guides/reverse-tunnel.md

 Start by creating Device A and Device B by navigating to `/users/[user_id]/new_device`.
 In the settings for each device, ensure the following parameters are set to the values listed below.
-You can set device settings when creating the WireGuard config (see [Add Devices]({%link docs/user-guides/add-devices.md%})).
+You can set device settings when creating the device config (see [Add Devices]({%link docs/user-guides/add-devices.md%})).
 If you need to update settings on an existing device, you can do so by generating a new device config.